 The need for Pharmacy Technicians continues to grow with demand expected to increase substantially through 2020.

-This fall, Aims is offering a new, non-credit Pharmacy Technician program where students will learn to be responsible for assembling medicines for prescriptions and providing information to patients and healthcare professionals.
+This spring, Aims is offering a new, non-credit Pharmacy Technician program where students will learn to be responsible for assembling medicines for prescriptions and providing information to patients and healthcare professionals.
 This program will prepare students to enter the pharmacy field and to pursue certification including the Pharmacy Technician Certification Board's PTCB exam.

 Technicians work under the supervision of a registered pharmacist in hospitals, home infusion pharmacies, community pharmacies and other healthcare settings.
 This high demand for pharmacy technicians is the result of a multitude of factors including the constant availability of new drugs, the national shortage of registered pharmacists, the establishment of certified pharmacy technicians, and the aging population.
 Approximately 400,000 technicians will be employed by the year 2018 to meet our nation’s growing healthcare demands.
 This course covers the following key areas and topics: